benediktwerner/Stacklands-GolemAutomation-Mod/Readme.md

 Hovering over the glyph will highlight the bound building in blue.

+Area Glyphs are a variation of Location Glyphs that instead make the golem take cards from nearby Storage Piles.

 ### Golems

 Golems come in three sizes: Normal, Large, and Humongous.